Why two of India’s biggest spice companies are under global scrutiny

 The Independent has reached out to MDH and Everest for comment.

 “It is not only the negative attention.
 Repeated cases of excessive residues can have a long-term effect.
-In the past, mango exports to the US suffered for years due to pesticide residues,” Mr Reddy said.
+In the past, mango exports to the US suffered for years due to pesticide residues.”

-According to a report in The Hindu, the international scrutiny of these Indian spice brands has also stirred a demand for the Food Safety and Standards Authority of India (FSSAI) to ensure stringent quality checks on spices and curry powders sold in domestic markets.
+According to a report in The Hindu, the international scrutiny of these Indian spice brands has also stirred a demand for the FSSAI to ensure stringent quality checks on spices and curry powders sold in domestic markets.

 “Consumers are increasingly questioning the safety and quality of trusted brands, and wonder what the food regulator in India is doing.”